Try3D/kata-machine-py/README.md

 # Kata machine

 ## Introduction
 An exercise-based project to practice common data structures and algorithms in python.
+Based on [ThePrimeagen's kata machine](https://github.com/ThePrimeagen/kata-machine).

 ## Motivation
 If I don't keep practicing data structures and algorithms, I forget it.
 Hence, I am building this to automate the boring parts of dsa which is designing the inteface and testing.